 As was His custom, Jesus had separated Himself from the disciples and sought a solitary place to pray.
 His men, exhausted from the intense teaching Jesus had given them, found the Garden to be a place of rest, not prayer.
 Their rest would be short-lived.

 Led by their Captain, the Temple guards entered the garden with the religious officials safely in the rear.
 Malchus flanked his friend, the Captain, at his left side.
-A signal had been prearranged by Judas to point out which man was Jesus.
+A signal had been prearranged by Judas to point out which man was Jesus: a kiss.
 Jesus asked the guards,

 “Whom are you seeking?”